rakugoteam/advanced-text-docs/docs/Icons.md

 !!! note

-    First you need to have installed and enabled[Godot Material Icons addon](https://rakugoteam.github.io/addons/material-icons).
+    First you need to have installed and enabled [Godot Material Icons addon](https://rakugoteam.github.io/addons/material-icons).

 Icons can be used with one of this nodes: